ims-systems-00/ims-kb/docs/General Information/quick_links.md

 [Dashboard]: ./dashboard

-Note that there is an up to 5-minute delay between when information is uploaded and the dashboard reflecting changes.
+Note that there is an up to 5-minute delay between information being uploaded and the dashboard reflecting those changes.

 ### Our IMS